SamirsGit/samirsgit.gitub.io/_posts/2024-12-01-WireGuard.markdown

 - **iptables** this is used to manage NAT (network address translation) and packet forwarding in the kernel.

 $ sudo nano /etc/sysctl.conf
-- direction: uncommment by removing # next to **net.ipv4.ip_forward=1**, to enable packet forwarding for IPv4'
+- direction: enable packet forwarding by removing # next to: **net.ipv4.ip_forward=1**

 $ cat /proc/sys/net/ipv4/ip_forward
-- output must be 1', use this to check if recent edit saved successfully.
+- output must be 1 use this to check if recent edit has saved successfully

 ![Wireguard](:wg_2.png){:data-align="center"}